turingschool-examples/frontend-mod-1-prework/day_2/day2-exercises.md

 You would use the "target" attribute to open a new tab when the link is clicked.
 The target attribute is typically set to `"_blank"` and it is good practice to let the user know that a new tab will be opened.

 1. **How do you link to a specific part of the same page?**
-To link to a specific part of the same page you would use the `"*id*"` attribute to name the specific part of the page that you would like to link to.
+To link to a specific part of the same page you would use the `"id"` attribute to name the specific part of the page that you would like to link to.
 When it's time to create the actual link you assign the value of `"href"` hashtag (ID defined earlier).
 `<a href= "#top">Back to Top</a>`

 1. **What is the purpose of CSS?**